pyinstaller/pyinstaller/doc/source/Manual.rst

 |PyInstaller| also knows about the GUI packages
 Qt_ (imported via PyQt_ or PySide_), WxPython_, TkInter_, Django_,
 and other major packages.
-It can find the dynamic libraries these packages use because information about these non-Python code modules is in "hook" files that are distributed with Pyinstaller.

 Some Python scripts import modules in ways that |PyInstaller| cannot detect: for example, by using the ``__import__()`` function with variable data,